Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 Common Tactics Insurers Use

-Applying the Flawed 17c Formula Insurance companies widely use the 17c formula because it systematically reduces claim values by applying conservative multipliers.
-This Georgia-derived method can reduce actual market losses by 50–90%, especially for newer or luxury vehicles.
+Applying the Flawed 17c Formula Insurance companies widely use the 17c formula because it systematically reduces claim values.
+This method can reduce actual market losses by 40–60%, especially for newer or luxury vehicles.
 Insurers prefer this formula despite its limitations because it caps payouts far below true market depreciation.
+Real-world data from auction sources like Manheim consistently shows larger losses.

-Arguing Repairs Fully Restore Value Adjusters often claim that professional repairs eliminate any value loss, ignoring the permanent stigma of accident history on vehicle reports.
+Claiming Repairs Fully Restore Value Adjusters frequently assert that professional repairs eliminate any value loss, ignoring the permanent stigma of accident history on vehicle reports.
 This argument contradicts market reality—buyers consistently pay less for vehicles with accident histories regardless of repair quality.

-Pressuring Quick Settlements Insurance companies may offer lowball settlements immediately after repairs, hoping you'll accept before understanding your vehicle's true diminished value.
-They may also delay claims, hoping you'll give up or forget about pursuing compensation.
+Pressuring Quick Settlements Insurance companies may offer lowball settlements immediately after repairs — often starting 10–25% below appraised value — hoping you'll accept before understanding your vehicle's true diminished value.
+Strategic delays, stalling through excessive paperwork, and unanswered communications can also exhaust statutes of limitations.

 Pros